newrelic/node-native-metrics/README.md

-# node-gc-metrics
+# @newrelic/native-metrics

-A module for generating V8 GC metrics.
+A module for generating metrics from V8.